🇨🇭

 including Liechtenstein

-Level 1 for supermarket self-catering and city dining; less forgiving if you rely on traditional restaurant menus where cream and butter are the invisible default.
+Level 1 for supermarket self-catering and city dining, less forgiving if you rely on traditional restaurant menus where cream and butter are the invisible default.

 1